 Merging a pull request

-Once you are ready to merge a pull request, and when the reviewers have approved it, simply click Merge at the top right of the pull request view.
+Once you are ready to merge a pull request, and when the reviewers have approved it, click Merge at the top right of the pull request view.
 You can merge a pull request if you have write (or admin) permission on the project.

-Stash does not enforce particular review workflows, so, for example, anyone with write permission on the repository can merge a pull request, including the person who opened it.
+Stash does not enforce particular review workflows, so anyone with write permission on the repository can merge a pull request, including the person who opened it.
 This flexibilty allows different teams to have different approaches to using Stash.
 If your team requires stricter control, consider using branch permissions to restrict who can merge a pull request to particular users or groups.
 You might also want to consider using a plugin to enforce a particular workflow, for example to ensure that only approvals from members of your review team allow merging.
 See Checks for merging pull requests.

 In the 'Merge Pull Request' dialog, you can add extra information about the pull request: